 She graduated with her Associates Degree in 2008, and was a caseworker handling Medicaid and Food Stamp cases in North Carolina before moving with her family to become a stay-at-home mom.

 This will be her third year homeschooling and first year serving on the REACH Steering Committee.
 Meggan looks forward to her new role, and becoming better acquainted with everyone here.

 Middle School Events Director

-Jaime Ward, wife of Nick and mother to five, has served on REACH Steering Committee for almost as long as she has been homeschooling.
+Jaime Ward, wife of Nick and mother to five, has served on REACH Steering Committee for the past seven years.

 A resident of Summers County, Jaime serves as the REACH High Committee Liaison supporting the effort to provide scheduled activities for those 12 and up, and also serves as Membership Director.

-Jaime has homeschooled ten years, graduating her eldest in 2019, and is committed to supporting REACH as it aims to meet the growing needs of southern WV homeschoolers.
+Jaime has homeschooled eleven years, graduating her eldest in 2019, and is committed to supporting REACH as it aims to meet the growing needs of southern WV homeschoolers.

-Jamie Buckland is a resident of Mercer County, WV where she lives on a small hobby farm with her husband and 4 children.
+Jamie Buckland is a resident of Mercer County, where she lives on a small hobby farm with her husband and four children.